With its equity market opening faster than ever before and bonds soon to follow, investors should act now on China.

 - MSCI's methodology for inclusion of A-shares in its set of eligible stocks ensures an incentive for trading processes in onshore Chinese equity markets to become more sophisticated – e.g. trading suspensions could be reduced considerably.

 The Chinese bond market is too big to be ignoredChina's financial sector is ready for further inroads by foreign investors and in its latest effort to develop its bond market, Chinese RMB-denominated government and policy bank securities are set to join the Bloomberg Barclays Global Bond Index for the first time in 2019.
-The addition of these securities to the world's third-largest bond market will be phased in over a 20-month period, with a scaling factor of 5% and increasing in 5% increments each month following, and will represent 5.49% of the index.
+The addition of these securities to the world's second-largest bond market will be phased in over a 20-month period, with a scaling factor of 5% and increasing in 5% increments each month following, and will represent 5.49% of the index.

 Marking another milestone in the path to financial sector liberalization, the local currency Chinese bonds will be the fourth largest currency component following the US dollar, euro and Japanese yen.
 It also signifies confidence from Chinese authorities that domestic financial institutions are strong enough to compete with foreign rivals.